Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Methods

-\subsection{API automation Program (AutoProg)}
+\subsection{API Automation Program (AutoProg)}

-Based on the official documentation of various LLMs, we implemented the API automation programs (AutoProg) by configuring Python API calling methods and setting up the local environment.
-This setup included installing necessary Python packages like numpy, matplotlib, paramiko, and python-docx tailored for our simulation tasks.
-An AutoProg serves dual functions: 1) it engages in dialogue with the LLM via the API and preserves all historical dialogues, and 2) it extracts and executes Python programs generated by the LLM in response to prompts.
+The ASA leverages an API automation program (AutoProg) to enable multiround text interactions with LLMs via API (\textbf{Figure 1}) and to execute the programs written by the LLM locally.
+AutoProg is designed with a logical prompt flow that guides the LLM to respond with specific content at different stages based on the conversation history and prompts, including prompting the LLM to break down the RP into subtasks, generate Python programs, debug the programs, and check the completion status of the tasks.

-For instance, in the case of {RP} 1, an AutoProg initiates the automated research process by reading mission requirements saved in a txt file.
-It then calls the API to transmit the {RP} to the LLM, instructing it to generate a comprehensive Python program.
-The AutoProg extracts this program from the LLM’s response, sends it back to the LLM via the API along with entire dialogue history, and requests error checking and compliance verification against mission requirements.
-Subsequently, the AutoProg executes the validated Python program, capturing and storing output or errors.
-In case of errors, the AutoProg sends the prior dialogues and program errors back to the LLM, asking for modifications.
-This process repeats until the program runs correctly.
+For instance, in the case of RP 1, ASA's AutoProg initiates the automated simulation process by reading the RP.txt file written by a human.
+It then calls the API to transmit the content of the RP to the LLM, while prompting it to break the plan down into multiple subtasks and write Python code to complete the first subtask in its response.
+The AutoProg extracts the Python program from the LLM's response, sends it back to the LLM via the API along with entire dialogue history, and requests error checking and compliance verification against mission requirements.
+Subsequently, AutoProg executes the validated Python program, capturing and storing output or errors.
+In the case of errors, the AutoProg sends the prior dialogues and program errors back to the LLM, asking for modifications.
+This process is repeated until the program runs correctly.
 If errors persist beyond a predefined threshold, the AutoProg halts with a ``mission failed'' output.
 Conversely, upon successful execution, it returns the program output to the LLM, prompting it to check the dialogues and files in the working directory to determine the task progress.
-If the task remains incomplete, the next Python program will be generated by the LLM to continue the mission, iterating through checking and debugging processes until completion. {When the mission achieves full execution, the AutoProg concludes with a "mission complete" output.}
+If the task remains incomplete, it prompts the LLM to generate the next Python program to continue the mission, iterating through checking and debugging processes until completion.
+When the mission achieves full execution, the AutoProg concludes with a ``mission complete'' output.